Special Weather Statement issued for Carroll by NWS - NewsBreak

 Special Weather Statement issued for Carroll by NWS

-Effective: 2021-08-15 19:30:00 EDT Expires: 2021-08-15 20:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
-Drivers are urged to slow down and use extra caution to avoid hydroplaning.
+Effective: 2021-08-17 15:07:00 EDT Expires: 2021-08-18 00:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Carroll A strong thunderstorm will impact portions of southeastern Carroll County through 815 PM EDT At 745 PM EDT, Doppler radar was tracking a strong thunderstorm near Fancy Gap, moving north at 5 mph.
-HAZARD...Winds in excess of 30 mph.
+A Tornado Watch remains in effect until 200 AM EDT for north central and northwestern North Carolina...and southwestern Virginia.
+Target Area: Carroll A strong thunderstorm will impact portions of northwestern Surry and south central Carroll Counties through 1245 AM EDT At 1222 AM EDT, Doppler radar was tracking a strong thunderstorm near Lambsburg, or near Bottom, moving north at 40 mph.
+HAZARD...Wind gusts up to 50 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Hillsville Fancy Gap Cana Lambsburg Gladesboro Woodlawn and Pipers Gap.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Locations impacted include Hillsville Fancy Gap Gladesboro Woodlawn Lambsburg and Pipers Gap.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0